What is the Cheapest Time of Year to Move

 The Best Times to Move Based on Other Factors

-Money is usually not the only factor people take into account when deciding when to move.
+Money is usually not the only factor people take into account when deciding when and where to move.
 We all lead busy lives and have to figure out a way to fit a relocation into our schedules.
 This is precisely why most people move during the summer months.

 On the other hand, when it comes to weather conditions, usually the best times to move are either fall or spring.
 They are neither too hot nor too cold for a relocation.
 This, of course, highly depends on where exactly you live and where your new home is going to be.